 By the end of this guide, you will be able to run Python 3 code using Jupyter Notebook running on a local machine or remote server.

-To follow this tutorial, you will need a Python 3 programming environment, either
+To follow this tutorial, you will need a Python 3 programming environment and the Python

 All the commands in this tutorial should be run as a non-root user.
 If root access is required for the command, it will be preceded by

 sudo.
 Initial Server Setup with Ubuntu 22.04 explains how to add users and give them sudo access.